WiproOpenSource/openbdre/README.md

       `mysqladmin -u root password 'root'`

     - create the tables and procs using bdre-app/databases/mysql/ddls `drop-tables.sql` and`create-tables.sql` inside the various DB folders.
-Copy the commands and run in your specific DataBase GUI.
+Copy the commands and run in your specific DataBase GUI, in this case in MySQL Workbench.

 * Two additional jars are required for *flume-source* and JSON *SerDe*.
 For this to be done, download the zip from [here](https://github.com/cloudera/cdh-twitter-example.git) as these jars are still not available in the maven repository, they need to be custom built.